FOREX-Dollar index firmer as volumes thin ahead of holidays

-* Cost to borrow short-term dollars surges (Recasts with dollar move, updates prices)
+* Cost to borrow short-term dollars surges (Updates with U.S. market open, adds data, quotes, changes dateline, previous LONDON)

 By Karen Brettell